tk755/q/README.md

 Assistant: Orange who?
 ```

+# Customization

+`q` was designed to be easily customizable to suit any programmer's needs.

+## Modifying Default Values

+The following constants can be modified in the script to change the default behavior of `q`:
+- `MINI_LLM`: the default model for fast and cheap responses.
+- `FULL_LLM`: the default model for long and detailed responses.
+- `DEFAULT_MODEL_ARGS`: the default model arguments used by all commands if not overrided.
+- `DEFAULT_CODE`: the default language for code generation used by the `-c` command.
+- `DEFAULT_SHELL`: the default system for shell command generation used by the `-s` command.
+- `LONG_TOKEN_LIMIT`: the max token length for long responses used by the `-l` option.

-# Adding Custom Commands
+## Adding New Commands

-`q` was designed to be easily extensible.
-To add a custom command in the script, simply add a new dictionary entry to the `COMMANDS` list with the following keys:
+Add a new command to `q` by inserting a new dictionary in the `COMMANDS` list with the following keys:
 - `flags` *(required)*: a list of flags to invoke the command.
 - `description` *(required)*: a brief description of the command.
 - `messages` *(required)*: the instructions sent to the LLM, using `{text}` as a placeholder for the input text.